mcpc-tech/ai-elements-remix-template/README.md

 2. Select your preferred model from the dropdown
 3. Start chatting with the AI assistant

+## ACP Agent

+The ACP ([Agent Client Protocol](https://agentclientprotocol.com)) is a standardized protocol for communication between AI agents and client applications.

+### How to Access

+Navigate to `/acp` in your browser to access the ACP agent interface.

+### What It Does

+- Implements the Agent Client Protocol specification for standardized AI agent communication
+- Provides a dedicated interface for protocol-compliant agent interactions
+- Uses AI SDK with [acp-ai-provider](https://github.com/mcpc-tech/mcpc/tree/main/packages/acp-ai-provider) to enable seamless integration with ACP-compatible AI agents on the web platform using `streamText` and `useChat`

 ## Components

 This template includes reusable AI-focused components:

 - Conversation interface with scrolling
 - Message rendering with syntax highlighting
 - Model selection dropdown